978 words

 Namespaces: Release vs Target#

-Helm separates namespaces into two categories:
+Helm splits namespaces into two flavors:

 • Release namespace — where Helm stores its Secret or ConfigMap.